The He II Theory Preserving the Symmetry of the Initial Hamiltonian of the System: Diagonalization of the Full Hamiltonian of the System

 In systems with very large expectation values of ${a_0^ + a_0 }$ initial operators $a_{\bf q}^+$ and $a_{\bf q}$ can be expressed in terms of operators $\varphi _{\bf q}^ +$ and $\varphi _{\bf q}$ as follows:

-This definition should be understood in the sense that the action of the parent operators $a_\mathbf{q}^ +$ and $a_\mathbf{q}$ on the state containing at least one atom with zero momentum does not differ from the action of the operators taken from the lhs of ~(\ref{eq:TwentySix}).
-So, ~(\ref{eq:TwentySix}) can be used to replace the parent operators with the phonon ones in case when it comes to states with a not very large number of phonons.
+This definition should be understood in the sense that the action of the parent operators $a_\mathbf{q}^ +$ and $a_\mathbf{q}$ on the state containing at least one atom with zero momentum does not differ from the action of the operators taken from the rhs of ~(\ref{eq:TwentySix}).
+So, ~(\ref{eq:TwentySix}) can be used to replace the parent operators with the phonon ones for large systems in case when it comes to states with a not very large number of phonons.
 The reasoning here is a little different from the above reasoning on commutation relations $\left[ {\varphi _{\bf k}^ + ,\varphi _{\bf q}^ + } \right]$ and $\left[ {\varphi _{\bf k} ,\varphi _{\bf q}^ + } \right]$.

-The operator notation of the Hamiltonian ~(\ref{eq:thirteen}) is different from the representation of the Hamiltonian in the creation and annihilation operators of the so-called bogolons, if the creation and annihilation operators of the bogolons are replaced with operators $\varphi _{\bf q}^ +$ and $\varphi _{\bf q}$, respectively.
+However, the operator notation of the Hamiltonian ~(\ref{eq:thirteen}) is different from the representation of the Hamiltonian in the creation and annihilation operators of the so-called bogolons, if the creation and annihilation operators of the bogolons are replaced with operators $\varphi _{\bf q}^ +$ and $\varphi _{\bf q}$, respectively, even if one takes into account commutativity of operators $\varphi _{\bf q}^ +$ and $\varphi _{\bf q}$ with operators $\frac{1}{{\sqrt {\hat n_0 } }}a_0^ +$ and $a_0 \frac{1}{{\sqrt {\hat n_0 } }}$ (Appendix B).
+This is due to the absence of a clear procedure for calculating the c-number in the Bogoliubov theory.

 In this connection let us dwell upon the calculation of the phonon spectrum restricting ourselves to a simplest basis of four states: $\Phi _0$, $\varphi _{\bf q}^ + \Phi _0$, $\varphi _{ - {\bf q}}^ + \Phi _0$ and $\varphi _{\bf q}^ + \varphi _{ - {\bf q}}^ + \Phi _0$.
 The matrix elements of the Hamiltonian for the transitions connecting these states determine the effective Hamiltonian bilinear by the creation and annihilation operators of phonons.
 Diagonalization of this Hamiltonian leads to the following expression for the spectrum dispersion: